 "Kitty" seemed to have an ethereal beauty to her.
 I only saw her on a few occasions I had seen her, she seemed quieter than the other girls of the house (or should I say, they were “rowdy”?)

-I'm not sure if at the time Grandma was still working at the time as operator for “Ma” Bell (the telephone company).
+I'm not sure if at the time my grandmother was still working at the time as operator for “Ma” Bell (the telephone company).
 When she could get away from her daily duties of cooking, laundry, keeping all household moving along, she would get away as often as possible to see Kitty over in the Neversink area.
-(Grace was a senior in high school and some adult children still lived at home).
+(Grace, the youngest, was a senior in high school and some adult children still lived at home).

-My recollection has dimmed, but I recall that the day before she died, Grandma had swung by Kitty and Eddie’s house.
+The day before she died, her mother had swung by Kitty and Eddie’s house.
 She spent the day helping Kitty clean out.
 It sounded like a spring cleaning type of job where they were getting rid of old things, and some deep cleaning.
+My grandmother told us later that Kitty was thirsty Kitty that day.
+Grandma thought it must be because it was warm and they were working hard.
+She likely felt she should have noticed something was wrong with her daughter.

-I was ten at the time and felt very sad, of course.
-I was especially sorry for my cousins who were suddenly without their mother.
+I was ten at the time--I was especially sorry for my cousins who were suddenly without their mother.
 I wished I were a grown-up who could drive there and play with them or do something.
 It dawned on me that the youngest wouldn’t even remember his mother.
-Quite tragic and distressing to me.
-I don't think I went to the funeral itself, but they did allow us to attend the burial.
-I recall driving Route 52 from Woodbourne to Liberty as she was buried in the Liberty Cemetery.
+I recall the funeral and the drive on Route 52 from Woodbourne to Liberty as she was buried in the Liberty Cemetery.
 We were all a mess at the cemetery.
 Nonetheless, I recall thinking what a nice thing it was that she had a grave perched atop a hill, despite being in a "city."

 Thomas Higgins (Tommy) was younger than my father, born in 1931 in New York.
 He had the same experience: moving from Harlem to the beautiful farmland of Sullivan County.